Skip to main content

 Following discussions with RNA Energy, Richard published his letter to them and their responses to his questions.
 Read the correspondence here.

 Although the then-developer RNA Energy declined Richard's recommendation to host public meetings, he remains proactive.
 In April 2024, he held a further virtual meeting with local Parish Councils to discuss the next steps.
 Find out more about this meeting.
+He has since met with them and local activists a number of times, most recently in March 2025.

 Within days of the General Election on 4 July 2024, the new Labour government gave the go-ahead to three large solar farm proposals in the country, one in Lincolnshire, one covering Rutland and Lincolnshire and the other in Cambridgeshire and Suffolk.
-In light of this news, Richard has again met with the owners of the East Park Energy project and with affected parish councils to discuss their reaction to the news and to ensure that residents' voices are heard as much as possible in the planning process.
+In light of this news, Richard again met with the owners of the East Park Energy project and with affected parish councils to discuss their reaction to the news and to ensure that residents' voices are heard as much as possible in the planning process.

 See below for all of Richard's news on Solar Power and Solar Farms.